Autumn Statement: Top 5 points for contractors

 1. IR35 and the Private Sector

-It’s a lot to digest but the point above refers to the IR35 reforms that were rolled out to the public sector at the start of the tax year 2017/18 and speculation that this would also be rolled out to the private sector affecting thousands of limited company contractors.
+It’s a lot to digest but the first point refers to the IR35 reforms that were rolled out to the public sector at the start of the tax year 2017/18.
+There was speculation that this would also be rolled out to the private sector affecting thousands of limited company contractors.
 Private sector can relax for now as it doesn’t look like these rules will be extended to them until 2019, though there is no official confirmation of a date yet.